coltenthefirst/image-to-roblox/README.md

 > Model-4 might be the last ever Model I will do for this project.
 Besides bug fix updates and the GUI Version.

 > [!IMPORTANT]
-> I recommend always updating to the latest version for security fixes!
+> I recommend always updating to the latest Model for Security fixes!

 ##### What makes this special from all the other image to roblox tools?
 ##### With this you don't have to run anything on your computer!
 All you need to do is join the Roblox game or download the place file and insert a image url or a gif url.
 Just wait and you will see your gif or your image!
 This doesn't have a filter so nsfw material can be generated.
 This doesn't use Roblox's image API either!
 So you don't need ID verification!